JCMexplains/writing-for-success-2023/textbook.md

 Determine in which areas you have strength and in which areas you need to improve.

-### Rehearsing Your Presentation and Making Final Preparations
+### Rehearsing Your Presentation And Making Final Preparations

 Practice is essential if you want your presentation to be effective.
 Speaking in front of a group is a complicated task because there are so